 We spend time with the Bribri.
 One of the main indigenous groups in Costa Rica, with numerous settlements and several dialects, the Salitre group moved from the Caribbean to the Pacific many years ago by crossing the Talamanca Mountain Range.
 Here we share music, meals, language lessons, and explore the land together.

 Next, we transfer down the coast to one of the most peaceful places in the country.
-At the environmental sanctuary we dive into the world of permaculture and learn how to live in harmony with the land.
-Helping around the farm, hiking through the jungle, helping with field studies, and more fill our time in this magical space and place.
+During our time in Agua Buena, we connect with local artists, teachers, and development associates to restore community spaces and exchange stories.
+Working alongside our new friends, we garden, paint, sand, and replant.
+While in Agua Buena we also assist on an organic farm and learn about agriculture on the equator.
+Helping around the farm, hiking through the jungle, and playing soccer fill our time in this magical space and place.

 We end our journey with a traditional feast on the beach, celebrating our support of Costa Rica’s monumental conservation efforts to protect this amazing land.